Nigerien crisis (2023–2024): 29 July

-The military junta accused ECOWAS in a statement read by Abdramane on Télé Sahel of planning to approve "a plan of aggression against Niger through an imminent military intervention in Niamey supported by certain Western countries" and warned of the junta's "strong determination" to defend the country.
+The military junta accused ECOWAS in a statement read by Abdourahamane on Télé Sahel of planning to approve "a plan of aggression against Niger through an imminent military intervention in Niamey supported by certain Western countries" and warned of the junta's "strong determination" to defend the country.
 They claimed that this was the objective of the ECOWAS summit convened for the following day.

 The African Union Peace and Security Council issued an ultimatum that if the soldiers did not "immediately and unconditionally return to their barracks and restore constitutional democracy, within a maximum of fifteen days" that the bloc would be compelled to take "necessary action, including punitive measures against perpetrators".

 Members of the United Nations Security Council strongly condemned the coup and expressed support for ECOWAS and the AU.

 30 July

 ECOWAS ultimatum and sanctions

 On 30 July, ECOWAS issued the Nigerien military junta with an ultimatum that Bazoum be reinstated as president within one week.
 In a communiqué read by ECOWAS Commission chairperson Omar Touray, at the Extraordinary Summit convened in Abuja, Nigeria in response to the coup, they said that if their demands were not met they would "take all measures necessary to restore constitutional order" in Niger and that "such measures may include the use of force".
 The response from the bloc towards the junta drastically differed from the measures taken with recent coups in Mali, Burkina Faso, and Guinea which did not involve the threat of force for reinstating the overthrown government.

 ECOWAS also announced "immediate sanctions" on Niger, including the closure of land and air borders, imposition of a no-fly zone on all commercial flights to and from Niger and the suspension of all commercial and financial transactions between ECOWAS and Niger.
 The assets of Niger state enterprises were frozen by the ECOWAS Central Bank, leading to the cancellation of a 30 billion CFA francs ($51 million) bond issuance.
 ECOWAS also cut off more than 70% of Niger's electricity supply.
+The sanctions included a sizable ban on goods such as food, pharmaceuticals, medical equipment, petroleum, and electricity.
+ECOWAS also cut off more than 70% of Niger's electricity supply.
+However, Mali and Burkina Faso did not implement ECOWAS sanctions on Niger.